straumoy/14-Recipe-Page/README.md

 This layout can be reused and styled for different recipes or even as part of a full cooking blog.

 see recipe.png for template

+Photo by Lisa from Pexels from Pexels: https://www.pexels.com/photo/macro-photography-of-pile-of-3-cookie-230325/